chrischenhub/OnlySportsLM/README.md

 2. Complete each prompt with your models.
 3. Combine and evaluate responses from different models using `api_eval.ipynb`.

-Feel free to add more language models to the notebook for comparison.
+Feel free to add more LLMs judges to the notebook for comparison.

 ## Performance